Gero0Nikolov/stop-war-in-ukraine-firewall/README.md

 ## Instalation:
 1) Clone the repository to your local / website server **wp-content/plugins** folder.
-2) Active the plugin through the WP Dashboard.
+2) Activate the plugin through the WP Dashboard.
 3) That's it!

 ## Usage: